 Recommended day trips

-One of the most popular attractions near Eilat is Timna Park, about 30 minutes’ drive from the city.
+One of the most popular attractions near Eilat is Timna Park, about a 30-minute drive from the city.
 It has some beautiful rock formations and the most ancient copper mines in the world.
 You can come by car, rent a bike, or hike through the park.
-And there’s also a camping place if you want to stay there during the night.
-There is entrance fee.
+And there’s also a camping place if you want to stay there overnight.
+There is an entrance fee.
 Read more about Timna Park in my post.

 The Farmers’ Market takes place every Friday during winter and includes many stalls selling local products.
-Read more about it in the official Eilot website.
+Read more about it on Eilot’s Facebook.

 You can reach the Eilat Birding Center by walking from Eilat.
 Read >> Birds, agriculture, and ancient wells just outside Eilat.